MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Monday 20<sup>th</sup>:
 Progress:
 - MA installed and configured OBS on his MacBook.
 A window capture was set up to record the terminal.
+- MA and SSH had a supervisor meeting.

 ### Tuesday 21<sup>st</sup>:
 Progress: